fardinafdideh/LibriBrain_Competition/README.md

-# Fused Multi-Branch Residual Multi-Scale CNN BiLSTM Multi-Head with Dual Attention for Language Decoding from MEG: Application for BCI Systems
+# Fused Multi-Branch Multi-Domain Residual Multi-Scale CNN BiLSTM Multi-Head Attention Swin Transformer for Language Decoding from MEG: Application for BCI Systems

 ## Overview
 ![](https://neural-processing-lab.github.io/2025-libribrain-competition/images/sherlock1.gif)

 This repository details the implementation of a hybrid Deep Learning (DL) architecture designed for Magnetoencephalography (MEG) signal processing and decoding in the [LibriBrain Competition 2025](https://neural-processing-lab.github.io/2025-libribrain-competition/).
-The model, referred to as the **Fused Multi-Path/Branch (temporal/spectral/temporal-spectral, ...)
-Residual Multi-Scale Convolutional Neural Network (CNN) Bidirectional Long Short-Term Memory (BiLSTM) Multi-Head with Dual Attention (spatial/temporal)**, is built for signal processing and decoding tasks with substantial societal impact on Brain-Computer Interface (BCI) systems.
+The model, referred to as the **Fused Multi-Path/Branch Multi-Domain (temporal/spectral/temporal-spectral, ...)
+Residual Multi-Scale Convolutional Neural Network (CNN) Bidirectional Long Short-Term Memory (BiLSTM) Multi-Head with Dual Attention (spatial/temporal) Swin Transformer Encoder (to extract embeddings from Time-Freq representations)**, is built for signal processing and decoding tasks with substantial societal impact on Brain-Computer Interface (BCI) systems.
 The model's primary objective in the [LibriBrain Competition 2025](https://neural-processing-lab.github.io/2025-libribrain-competition/) is to decode language from MEG recordings of brain activity during a listening session, addressing core BCI tasks such as:

 1) [Speech Detection](https://neural-processing-lab.github.io/2025-libribrain-competition/tracks/): speech vs. non-speech (silence) events (binary task);